 The Rural Area Deputy Program (RAD) consists of four uniformed Patrol Deputies and a Patrol Sergeant specifically selected for their ability to deal with the unique public safety situations in the rural and remote regions of Mesa County.
 For many years the Mesa County Sheriff’s Office provided a single “Resident Deputy” stationed in Plateau Valley.
 The remaining rural and remote areas of the county relied on Deputies primarily dedicated to the Grand Junction area.
-With the growth of the late 1990s, it became apparent that other regions of the county needed a dedicated law enforcement presence that was specifically trained and knowledgeable of their specific needs.
-Around the year 2000, the Rural Area Deputy program was created by Sheriff Riecke Clausen and the leadership of then Lt.
-Stan Hilkey initially with two Deputies.
+With the growth of the late 1990's, it became apparent that other regions of the county needed a dedicated law enforcement presence that was specifically trained and knowledgeable of their specific needs.
+Around the year 2000, the Rural Area Deputy program was created by Sheriff Riecke Claussen and the leadership of then Lt.
+Stan Hilkey initially with two deputies.
 By 2002 under Sheriff Stan Hilkey, the program was expanded to its current size.
+It has been maintained as an intricate part of the work done by deputies in our rural community under the leadership of Sheriff Matt Lewis.

 The areas the RAD program covers include Plateau Valley, Grand Mesa, the Debeque area, the Highway 141 corridor including Gateway and the Uncompahgre Plateau, the Glade Park area, areas west of Mack, and the desert area north of the Highline canal.
 The combination of rural environments and wilderness area require specialized skills, training, and equipment to fulfill specific missions.
 Rural Area Deputies are fully trained and experienced law enforcement officers that specialize in several specific areas including: